 Liability coverage

 If your neighbor slips and falls on an ice sheet on your driveway, you could be held liable.
-If someone is injured on your property or anyone on your policy causes damage to someone else’s property or stuff, your insurance company should have you covered.
+Liability coverage protects you if someone is injured on your property or if anyone on your policy causes damage to someone else’s property or belongings.

 Medical Protection